Jevford/EVMobileApp/README.md

 # Set up and Running the Application

-Ask the Sponsor/Project Lead to give the EVIE Mobile App Documentation for more specific information.
+Ask the Sponsor/Project Lead to give the EVIE Mobile App Documentation for more specific information and visuals.

 # Ideas for Future Implementation